floydhub/floyd-docs/docs/getstarted/core_concepts.md

     A workspace is an interative development environment on FloydHub for model development, pre-processing data, and other steps in your deep learning workflow. ![Workspace UI](../img/workspace/workspace_ui.png)

+!!! warning "Third party cookie blocker, Ad blocker, proxy and firewall"
+    Given the interactive web experience of Workspace, ensure that your browser accept cookies, javascript and connections from the following domains.
+Otherwise you may encounter a sub-par experience with Workspaces:

+        - floydhub.com
+        - floydlabs.com

 A workspace is a data-oriented cloud IDE (based on JupyterLab) built for deep learning and machine learning tasks.
 When you create a workspace, you'll select